Use this calculator to easily calculate how many items with particular dimensions you can fit in a pallet. Pallet stacking calculator.

 - l alongside W, h alongside L, w alongside H

 Once the relative alignment is known, you can calculate for each of the six how many items you can fit in the rectangular box by adding items towards each of the pallet dimensions until you run out of volume.
-Finally, compare the total occupied volume (or number of items, if the items are the same thing) in each of the six cases and pick the option that best utilizes the space.
-Of course, it is much easier to just let our pallet calculator do the job for you.
+Finally, compare the total occupied volume (or number of items, if the items are the same thing) in each of the six cases and pick the option that best utilizes the pallet capacity space.

 Pallet utilization vs. ease of stacking